Nav Icon

 star

-Posterior lumbar decompression and fusion with posterior lumbar interbody fusion (PLIF) is performed under general anesthesia to ensure your comfort throughout the duration of the procedure.
+Posterior lumbar decompression and fusion is performed under general anesthesia to ensure your comfort throughout the duration of the procedure.
 A SpineCare of NY surgeon will access the spine through a midline back incision.
-Next, they will remove part of the lamina (laminectomy) and extract the damaged disc material.
-Bone graft material is then placed in the disc space to complete the decompression portion of the surgery.
-Fusion is then done with specialized implants like rods and screws, which are inserted into the affected vertebrae to maintain stability.
-The procedure aims to decompress nerves, stabilize the spine, and promote vertebral fusion, typically taking several hours depending on the case complexity and number of vertebral levels treated.
+Next, they will remove the boney part of the spine called the lamina (laminectomy) and extract the damaged disc material.
+A fusion is then performed by placing specialized implants like rods and screws, which are inserted into the affected vertebrae to maintain stability and then bone graft material is placed around the hardware.
+The procedure aims to decompress nerves, stabilize the spine, and promote vertebral fusion, typically taking a few hours depending on the case complexity and number of vertebral levels treated.
 This surgery’s ultimate goal is to reduce pain and improve function for the patient.

 PLDFI with PLIF or TLIF Recovery and Results

 The results and recovery from posterior lumbar decompression and fusion with instrumentation (PLDFI) using either posterior lumbar interbody fusion (PLIF) or transforaminal lumbar interbody fusion (TLIF) techniques are generally favorable.
 Studies have shown good to excellent outcomes in 90-96% of cases, with significant improvements in back pain and return to normal activities for most patients.
-Recovery typically begins with a hospital stay of 1-3 days when a minimally invasive approach is used.
-Patients usually require pain medication for 1-2 weeks post-surgery and can often return to work and start driving within 2 weeks.
-The total recovery period ranges from 6 to 12 weeks, with more rigorous activities resuming after about 3 months.
+Recovery typically begins with a hospital stay of 1-3 days.
+Patients usually require pain medication for 2 weeks post-surgery and some can return to work and start driving within 2 weeks.
+It can take a year or more to see the full benefits of the surgery, but the acute post-operative recovery period ranges from 6 to 12 weeks, with more rigorous activities resuming after about 3 months.
 However, individual healing processes and the number of vertebrae fused can affect recovery time.
 While complications are uncommon, potential risks include nonunion, persistent pain, infection, and hardware-related issues.

 Schedule a Consultation